influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `write-timeout = "10s"`

-The duration a write request waits until a "timeout" error is returned to the caller.
-The default value is 10 seconds.
+Duration a write request waits until a "timeout" error is returned to the caller.
+Default is `10s` (10 seconds).

 Environment variable: `INFLUXDB_COORDINATOR_WRITE_TIMEOUT`

 #### `max-concurrent-queries = 0`

-The maximum number of running queries allowed on your instance.
+Maximum number of concurrently running queries allowed. `0` means unlimited.
+Default is `0`.
-The default setting (`0`) allows for an unlimited number of queries.

 Environment variable: `INFLUXDB_COORDINATOR_MAX_CONCURRENT_QUERIES`

 #### `query-timeout = "0s"`

-The maximum duration that a query is allowed to execute before InfluxDB kills the query.
+Maximum duration a query is allowed to execute before InfluxDB kills the query.
-The default setting (`0`) allows queries to run with no time restrictions.
+`0s` allows queries to run with no time restrictions.
-This setting is a [duration](#configuration-overview).
+Default is `0s`.

 Environment variable: `INFLUXDB_COORDINATOR_QUERY_TIMEOUT`

 #### `log-queries-after = "0s"`

-The maximum duration that a query can until InfluxDB logs the query with a `Detected slow query` message.
+Maximum duration a query can run until InfluxDB logs the query with a `Detected slow query` message.
-The default setting (`"0"`) will never tell InfluxDB to log the query.
-This setting is a [duration](#configuration-overview).
+`0s` disables slow query logging.
+Default is `0s`.

 Environment variable: `INFLUXDB_COORDINATOR_LOG_QUERIES_AFTER`

 #### `max-select-point = 0`

-The maximum number of [points](/enterprise_influxdb/v1.9/concepts/glossary/#point) that a `SELECT` statement can process.
+Maximum number of [points](/enterprise_influxdb/v1.9/concepts/glossary/#point) a `SELECT` statement can process.
-The default setting (`0`) allows the `SELECT` statement to process an unlimited number of points.
+`0` lets the `SELECT` statement to process an unlimited number of points.
+Default is `0`.

 Environment variable: `INFLUXDB_COORDINATOR_MAX_SELECT_POINT`

 #### `max-select-series = 0`

-The maximum number of [series](/enterprise_influxdb/v1.9/concepts/glossary/#series) that a `SELECT` statement can process.
+Maximum number of [series](/enterprise_influxdb/v1.9/concepts/glossary/#series) a `SELECT` statement can process.
-The default setting (`0`) allows the `SELECT` statement to process an unlimited number of series.
+`0` lets the `SELECT` statement to process an unlimited number of series.
+Default is `0`.

 Environment variable: `INFLUXDB_COORDINATOR_MAX_SELECT_SERIES`

 #### `max-select-buckets = 0`

-The maximum number of `GROUP BY time()` buckets that a query can process.
+Maximum number of `GROUP BY time()` buckets a query can process.
-The default setting (`0`) allows a query to process an unlimited number of buckets.
+`0` allows a query to process an unlimited number of buckets.
+Default is `0`.

 Environment variable: `INFLUXDB_COORDINATOR_MAX_SELECT_BUCKETS`